Meeex2/cuda/README.md

    - Validate the implementation with larger datasets and different feature distributions.
    - Investigate the impact of feature scaling on classification accuracy.
    - Compare performance with other GPU-accelerated libraries for Naive Bayes classification.

+   ## Day 72
+**File:** `matrix_T.cu`

+### Summary
+Implemented matrix transposition using CUDA.
+This includes a naive kernel and an optimized version utilizing shared memory to improve performance by reducing global memory accesses and ensuring coalesced writes.
+CPU and GPU implementations were compared for correctness and speedup.

+### Key Concepts
+1.  **Matrix Transposition**: Swapping rows and columns of a matrix.
+2.  **Naive CUDA Kernel**: Direct mapping of elements, leading to non-coalesced writes.
+3.  **Optimized CUDA Kernel**: Uses shared memory tiling to achieve coalesced reads and writes, significantly improving performance.
+4.  **Performance Comparison**: Benchmarked CPU, naive GPU, and optimized GPU versions.

+### Results
+-   **Validation**: Optimized GPU implementation matched CPU results.
+-   **Performance**: The optimized kernel showed significant speedup over the naive kernel and the CPU version, especially for larger matrices.

+### Future Work
+-   Explore further optimizations like padding shared memory to avoid bank conflicts.
+-   Integrate transpose operation into larger linear algebra routines.

+## Day 73
+**File:** `skewness.cu`

+### Summary
+Implemented the skewness computation using CUDA.
+Skewness measures the asymmetry of a distribution.
+This implementation includes both a CUDA kernel and a CPU version for comparison, focusing on parallel reduction techniques.

+### Key Concepts
+1.  **Skewness**: Statistical measure of distribution asymmetry.
+2.  **CUDA Kernel**: Uses a two-pass approach (first for mean, second for centered moments) with parallel reduction in shared memory for calculating the necessary moments (mean, second moment, third moment).
+3.  **Performance Comparison**: Measured execution time of CPU and GPU implementations.
+4.  **Validation**: Compared GPU results against the CPU implementation for correctness.

+### Results
+-   **Validation**: GPU results matched CPU results within a small tolerance.
+-   **Performance**: Significant speedup achieved with the GPU implementation for large datasets.

+### Future Work
+-   Optimize the reduction kernel further.
+-   Implement calculation for higher-order moments.

+## Day 74
+**File:** `kurtosis.cu`

+### Summary
+Implemented kurtosis computation using CUDA.
+Kurtosis measures the "tailedness" of a distribution.
+This implementation includes CUDA kernels for calculating moments and a CPU version for comparison.

+### Key Concepts
+1.  **Kurtosis**: Statistical measure of the sharpness of the peak and heaviness of tails.
+2.  **CUDA Kernels**: Implemented a two-pass approach using parallel reduction to calculate the mean and the second, third, and fourth central moments required for kurtosis.
+3.  **Performance Comparison**: Benchmarked CPU vs. GPU execution times.
+4.  **Validation**: Ensured GPU results matched CPU results accurately.

+### Results
+-   **Validation**: GPU implementation passed validation against the CPU version.
+-   **Performance**: Demonstrated substantial speedup on the GPU for large input sizes.

+### Future Work
+-   Investigate single-pass algorithms for kurtosis calculation on the GPU.
+-   Apply kurtosis calculation in data analysis pipelines.

+## Day 75
+**File:** `pca.cu`

+### Summary
+Implemented Principal Component Analysis (PCA) using CUDA, leveraging cuBLAS and cuSOLVER libraries.
+PCA is a dimensionality reduction technique used to identify principal components in data.

+### Key Concepts
+1.  **PCA**: Dimensionality reduction by finding principal components (eigenvectors of the covariance matrix).
+2.  **CUDA Implementation**:
+    -   Data centering using cuBLAS.
+    -   Covariance matrix calculation using cuBLAS `sgemm`.
+    -   Eigenvalue decomposition using cuSOLVER `syevd`.
+3.  **Performance Comparison**: Compared the GPU implementation using CUDA libraries against a basic CPU implementation.
+4.  **Validation**: Verified the principal components and explained variance against the CPU results.

+### Results
+-   **Validation**: GPU results (components and variance) matched CPU results within tolerance, considering potential sign flips in eigenvectors.
+-   **Performance**: Significant speedup achieved using GPU libraries compared to the CPU implementation.

+### Future Work
+-   Implement PCA projection step onto principal components on the GPU.
+-   Explore incremental PCA for large datasets.

+## Day 76
+**File:** `correlation.cu`

+### Summary
+Implemented the calculation of the correlation matrix for a dataset using CUDA.
+The correlation matrix shows the pairwise correlation between features.

+### Key Concepts
+1.  **Correlation Matrix**: Measures linear relationships between pairs of variables.
+2.  **CUDA Kernels**:
+    -   Kernel to calculate the mean of each feature.
+    -   Kernel to calculate the standard deviation of each feature.
+    -   Kernel to calculate the pairwise covariances and normalize them to get correlations.
+3.  **Performance Comparison**: Measured speedup of the GPU implementation over the CPU version.
+4.  **Validation**: Compared the GPU-computed correlation matrix with the CPU version.

+### Results
+-   **Validation**: GPU results matched CPU results accurately.
+-   **Performance**: Achieved significant speedup with the GPU implementation, especially for datasets with many samples and features.

+### Future Work
+-   Optimize kernels using shared memory or parallel reduction techniques.
+-   Handle potential division by zero if standard deviation is zero.

+## Day 77
+**File:** `fast_rp.cu`

+### Summary
+Implemented Random Projection using CUDA.
+Random Projection is a dimensionality reduction technique, particularly useful for high-dimensional data, based on the Johnson-Lindenstrauss lemma.

+### Key Concepts
+1.  **Random Projection**: Reduces dimensionality by projecting data onto a lower-dimensional subspace using a random matrix.
+2.  **CUDA Implementation**:
+    -   Used cuRAND library to generate the random projection matrix (Gaussian distribution).
+    -   Implemented a kernel for the matrix multiplication (data * random\_matrix).
+    -   Scaled the random matrix according to the Johnson-Lindenstrauss lemma.
+3.  **Performance Comparison**: Compared CPU and GPU implementations.
+4.  **Validation**: Compared projected data from CPU and GPU versions (allowing for tolerance due to random nature).

+### Results
+-   **Validation**: GPU results were close to CPU results within the expected tolerance for random projection.
+-   **Performance**: GPU implementation showed speedup for large datasets.

+### Future Work
+-   Explore sparse random projection matrices for efficiency.
+-   Integrate random projection into machine learning pipelines.